-You can also freeze the brownies and eat when craving a chocolatey keto dessert.
+You can also freeze the brownies and eat them when craving a chocolatey keto dessert.
 Frozen keto brownies can be stored for up to 6 months.
 Just thaw them before serving!

-- Please see section on sweeteners for deets and possible substitutions (very important, as various sweeteners behave very differently here!).
+- Please see the section on sweeteners for deets and possible substitutions (very important, as various sweeteners behave very differently here!).
 Just keep in mind that stevia doesn’t work (at all!) for these!

 - If using powdered erythritol, and your batter ends up too thick, you may want to add an extra egg.
 Just be sure not to over-whisk, or your brownies could end up more cakey rather than fudgy.

 - If measuring the cocoa with tablespoons, be mindful of how you scoop as you can end up with a lot more cocoa powder than needed.
-Drop the cocoa powder into the tablespoon and level it, rather than scooping it out of the bag with the tablespoon (which can lead to over packed tablespoons!).
+Drop the cocoa powder into the tablespoon and level it, rather than scooping it out of the bag with the tablespoon (which can lead to over-packed tablespoons!).